fxi/d3-geo-zoom/README.md

 npm run commit
 ```

+This will:
+1. Run tests in non-watch mode (via pre-commit hook)
-This will start an interactive prompt that helps you create a properly formatted commit message:
+2. Start an interactive prompt to create a properly formatted commit message
+3. Validate the commit message format

+The prompt will help you create a commit message with:
-1. Select the type of change:
+1. Type of change:
    - feat: A new feature
    - fix: A bug fix
    - docs: Documentation changes
-   - style: Code style changes (formatting, etc)
+   - style: Code style changes
    - refactor: Code changes that neither fix a bug nor add a feature
    - perf: Performance improvements
    - test: Adding or updating tests
    - chore: Changes to build process or auxiliary tools

-2. Enter the scope (optional):
+2. Scope (optional):
    - The part of the codebase you're modifying (e.g., zoom, projection)

-3. Write a short description
-4. Provide a longer description (optional)
-5. List any breaking changes (optional)
+3. Description
+4. Breaking changes (if any)
-6. Reference issues being closed (optional)
+5. Issues being closed (if any)

 ### Continuous Integration and Deployment